 William Felice, Ph.D.

-Felice is the author of The Ethics of Interdependence: Global Human Rights and Duties (2016), The Global New Deal: Economic and Social Human Rights in World Politics (Second Edition -2010), How Do I Save My Honor: War, Moral Integrity and Principled Resignation (2009), Taking Suffering Seriously: The Importance of Collective Human Rights (1996), and numerous articles on the theory and practice of human rights.
+Felice is the author of The Global New Deal: Human Rights and Public Goods (3rd edition (2020) with Diana Fuguitt, Introduction to International Politics: Global Challenges and Policy Responses (2019) with Glenn Hastedt, The Ethics of Interdependence: Global Human Rights and Duties (2016), How Do I Save My Honor: War, Moral Integrity and Principled Resignation (2009), Taking Suffering Seriously: The Importance of Collective Human Rights (1996), and numerous articles on the theory and practice of human rights.
 He has published articles in the Cambridge Review of International Affairs, Ethics and International Affairs, Human Rights Quarterly, International Affairs, Social Justice, and other journals.

 Felice received his Ph.D. from the Department of Politics at New York University.
 He has served as a trustee on the board of the Carnegie Council for Ethics in International Relations.
 He was also the past president of the International Ethics Section of the International Studies Association.